 When you delete a file from your Dropbox it is removed from your visible folder structure (the folders you see in your Dropbox).
 However, the file is not yet permanently deleted.
 Rather, it's moved into a queue for permanent deletion (see below for info specific to your account type).
 This queuing enables features like file recovery and version history.
 Depending on what type of Dropbox account you have, file recovery and version history differs:

-- For most Basic and Pro users, files are recoverable for 30 days.
+- For most Basic and Plus users, files are recoverable for 30 days.

-- For Pro subscribers with Extended Version History, files are recoverable for 1 year.
+- For Plus subscribers with Extended Version History, files are recoverable for 1 year.

 - Dropbox Business users can recover files for the lifetime of their accounts.

 You can permanently delete a file yourself to skip the above queuing process.
 Permanent deletion of a file will not allow you or Dropbox to restore these files at a later date.
 This applies to manually permanently deleting a file, as well as a file exceeding the recovery period specific to your account type.
 Here's what you should note about permanent deletions: